 Music and dance of Tamil Nadu

 Apart from the Music, the state is also home to some of the elegant and mesmerizing dance forms prevalent in the world today.
 Bharatanatyam is perhaps the most popular dance form in Tamil Nadu and has gained admirers from around the world.
 Considered to be one of India’s Oldest dance forms, Bharatanatyam is said to be the precursor of all other styles of classical dances.
-The costume worn by the performers is both exhilarating and vibrant, this along with the ornaments, makes the dance more beautiful.
-Other dances in the state include Karagattam, Devarayattam among others.
+The costumes worn by the performers are both striking and vibrant, this along with the ornaments, makes the dance more beautiful.
+Other folk art forms of Tamil Nadu includes Karakattam, Devarattam among others.

 Arts And Crafts of Tamil Nadu

 Art is an inevitable part of Tamil Nadu’s culture.
-From the Kolam that is drawn at the entrance of each home at sunrise to the exhilarating Tanjore paintings, the state is indeed a great spot for art enthusiasts from every corner of the world.
-For the women of the household, their day begins with the making of a Kolam at the entrance of their homes; with an intricate but beautiful design.
-The Tanjore paintings and Tanjore Dolls are quite famous as they are embellished by the use of gold.
+From the Kolam that is drawn at the entrance of each home at sunrise to the spectacular Tanjore paintings, the state is indeed a great spot for art enthusiasts from every corner of the world.
+For the women of the household, their day begins with the making of a Kolam at the entrance of their homes; with an intricate and beautiful design.
+The Tanjore paintings and Tanjore Dolls are quite famous as they are embellished with gold.

 Apart from the paintings, the state is also known for its pottery, musical instruments, and amazing crafted jewellery.
 Pottery is an ancient practice that is well preserved in the state.
-The state is also known for its production of enchanting silk sarees, created through the traditional methods, and is in massive demand throughout the country.
+The state is also known for its production of enchanting silk sarees, created through the traditional methods, which are in massive demand throughout the country.

 Literature of Tamil Nadu